Quick Summary

 As we hinted at above, vegetable tanned leather is the ideal choice for a lot of different reasons.
 Unlike the majority of cheaper, chemically treated alternatives, vegetable tanned leather has hypoallergenic qualities that greatly reduce any risk of reaction.
 The durability is also another massive winning factor, as the collar will maintain its strength over time even with the most regular usage.

-Of course, proper fit and sizing are absolutely crucial.
+Of course, proper fit and sizing absolutely crucial.
 If a collar is too tight, it will cause your pup lots of discomfort and even lasting injury, while a collar that is too loose will likely slip off.
 The ‘two finger rule’ is something that we stand by.
 If you can fit two of your own fingers snuggly between the collar and your pup’s neck, then you are good to go!

 There are a few other factors to consider including things like the weight of the collar itself and how adjustable it is or isn’t.
 It makes sense that lightweight collars are preferable for small breeds and little puppies, with adjustable options coming into play as they grow.